adrianmcli/kendricktan.github.io/posts/zk_rsa_explained_with_examples.md

 # Motivation

 > RSA (Rivest-Shamir-Adleman) is one of the first public-key cryptosystems and is widely used for secure data transmission.
-In such a cryptosystem, the encryption key is public and is different from the descryption key which is kept secret.
+In such a cryptosystem, the encryption key is public and is different from the decryption key which is kept secret.

 If I wanted to comprehend [zero](https://ethresear.ch/t/zero-knowledge-proofs-starter-pack/4519) [knowledge](https://zkp.science/) [proofs](https://www.zeroknowledge.fm/), then understanding the grand-daddy of public-key cryptosystems is a must.